Vishnu123vis/Time-Management-Decision-Support-System/README.md

   - **Login Form**: Users log in with credentials to access a personalized experience.
 First-time users can register or proceed as guests.
   - **Register Form**: New users can create a profile, with data securely stored in the user database.
   - **User Database**: Stores user-specific data to tailor recommendations and save progress across sessions.
+- **Automated Scheduling**:
-- **Automated Scheduling**: Leverages Microsoft Excel VBA to create a balanced study schedule based on user inputs, deadlines, and priorities.
+  - Leverages Microsoft Excel VBA to create a balanced study schedule based on user inputs, deadlines, and priorities.
+  - creates a scheduling database based on user inputs and external information (e.g., faculty-provided study hours) to provide more accurate and tailored recommendations.
 - **Output Visualization**:
   - Dynamic Gantt charts, pie charts, and bar charts.
   - Conditional formatting to highlight urgent and overdue tasks.
-- **Deadline Management**:
-  - Automatically sorts assignments by due date.
-  - Highlights upcoming deadlines for prioritization.
 - **Task Management Menu**:
   - Add, modify, delete, and view tasks or assignments.
   - Automated reminders for pending tasks.
-- **Custom Reports**:
-  - Weekly summaries of completed and delayed tasks.
-  - Tailored feedback for improving time management.

 ## **Important Tips**
 1. **Unblock the File**: